noppefoxwolf/presentations/tryswift/25/presentation-en.md

 - Users can upload images as emojis.
 - This feature works on platforms like `Slack`, `Twitch`, `Discord`, `Mastodon`, and more.
-- AI cannot create memes.
+- Meme emojis are also popular.

 ![right fit](slackemoji.png)

 [^2]: https://slackmojis.com

 ^ Yes, we also use meme emojis.
-^ On Slack and Mastodon, Users can register their own emojis.
+^ On Slack, Twitch, Discord, Mastodon and more, Users can register their own emojis.

 ---

 # Custom Emoji[^3]

 - Custom emojis are **not** just memes.
-- Emoji makers are well-known artists in Japan.
+- Emoji creaters are well-known artists in Japan.
 - キツネイモリ (`Fox-Newt`) was made by my wife.

 ![right fit](lineemoji.png)